Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 }
 {% endhighlight %}

-placeholder for an static image probably with triangle
+placeholder for img tutor with two situations

+As you can see (something diffrent?), in the situation, when the meteor is straight above the player, collision detection is very easy.
+All we need to do is calculate a difference between a starting point and an actual position of the meteor.
+Calculated distance just need to be compared with the planet's radius, which need to be extended by the radius of single meteor.
+The only impediment in situation where there is rotation added, is that to calculate distance, we need to help yourself with the mentioned [Pythagorean theorem][pyttheorem].

 ###Bullets and collision with meteors

-To create a bullet we will use almost the technique as with the meteors.
+To create a bullet we will use almost the same technique as with the meteors.
 The only difference is that weapons will be fired always in the same position and its initial rotation will depend on the camera's rotation.
+Meteor's position was related to the camera, bullets have to follow that camera and change theirs rotation in the opposite direction to that container.

 {% highlight js %}
 //when the user press space bar